 Next, we asked Klodjan to describe the interview processes that he went through.

 Among others, Klodjan interviewed for Roche and Estée Lauder Companies before deciding on the latter.

 We were surprised to learn about the tough questions Klodjan was asked and wanted to share them with all PhDs applying to industry jobs.

-Here are the toughest questions he was asked and how he successfully answered them (successfully because he received several lucrative offers from great companies).
+The following questions are the toughest ones he was asked and how he successfully answered them (successfully because he received several lucrative offers from great companies).

 1. What could you bring to other companies?

 One of the companies who interviewed me asked me this question and I thought it was clever.